 Reading a book about financial can offer an additional way to improve skills.
-We have collected a list of the top 10 books to read to learning more about financial modeling and valuation.
+We have collected a list of the top 10 books to read to learn more about financial modeling and valuation.
 Some of the books are read by investment bankers, others by financial professionals, accountants while others are more read by entrepreneurs.
 Each book offers a new perspective and puts the focus on different topics.
 Reading one of those books can become a great way to become truly skilled at financial modeling in Excel.

 Here is the list of our top 10 best financial modeling books.